 BPM-506 Cash Advances

-Cash funds will not be advanced in support of travel expenses that can be charged to the University's corporate travel system account or the employee's University Travel Card, e.g., meals, lodging, etc.
+Funds will not be advanced in support of travel expenses that can be charged to the University's One Card or by direct billing.

 Cash advances for travel are generally made to University employees only; advances for University students are permissible, if the following conditions are met:

 - the travel is for University business and will be reimbursed from University funds;

 - the advance is to pay for minor travel expenses; and